elasticpath/elasticpath-dev/changelog/2024/2024-02-05-changelog.md

 ---
 title: ''
 date: '2024-02-05'
-tags: ['PXM','Commerce Manager - Promotions','February 2024']
+tags: ['Product Experience Manager','Commerce Manager - Promotions','February 2024']
 hide_blog_post_date: false
 ---
 **MINOR** When exporting products in Product Experience Manger, new fields in the exported CSV file capture the date and time a product and a template was created and/or updated.
 For more information, see **[Export Products](https://elasticpath.dev/docs/pxm/products/exporting-products/export-products)**.